OttaviaE/ASA2024/README.md

 Fedrica is a PhD Student in Social Sciences, curriculum Applied Psychology at the University of Padova, associated with the National Research Council.
 Her current research interests are focused on the development of new pedagogical approaches, based on the use of educational robotics and emerging technologies.

 ### Andrea Brancaccio

+Andrea is a researcher at the National Research Council, currently employed on the RAISE Liguria project.
+His research focuses on assessment and learning models for education and clinical settings.

 ### Ottavia M. Epifania